 A: Yes, Faith Baptist offers a bus service to families in the Simi Valley and San Fernando Valley.
 For information and to complete a contract, click here.

 Q: Can I request a teacher for my child?

 A: Please understand that we cannot honor all requests for specific teachers.
 The Administration of Faith Baptist earnestly seeks to provide each student with the best possible classroom environment.
 When it comes to placement, the following factors are considered: time of enrollment, teacher requests, academic ranking, teacher recommendations, gender, and new student status.
 We do our best to put each student where we feel he will be most happy and effective in his school work, but we cannot promise to place your child in the class you request.
-We kindly ask that each school family support our policy of waiting thirty days before requesting a teacher change, if your child is not placed in the class that your request on his application.
+We kindly ask that each school family support our policy of waiting 30 days after the semester begins before requesting a teacher change, if your child is not placed in the class that you requested on his application.